rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 Once all issues have been addressed and testing is complete, the algorithm can be finalised.
 1. Decide on new version number (see “standards” section)
 1. Change ALGNAME and ALGVERSION tags in the XML
-1. Update history comment block in the XML
+1. Update history comment block in the XML and commit
-1. Commit
 1. Rename the file and commit (git move)
+1. Merge into master branch
+1. Make a release branch using the name of the version as the branch name
 1. Tag the commit as a release
+1. Checkout master
-1. Push to github repository, (with tags!)
+1. Push to github repository, (with tags!), all branches

 ### Distribution
 #### Rega website